What we do

 The NSW Ombudsman is an independent and impartial watchdog.

-The current Ombudsman is Professor John McMillan.
+The current Ombudsman is Michael Barnes.

 What we do

-We help agencies within our jurisdiction to address problems with their performance.
+We help agencies within our jurisdiction address problems with their performance.
 These problems may be uncovered by complaints from the public or by people who work for those agencies.
 Problems may also come to our attention through our work in scrutinising agency systems, overseeing investigations or reviewing the delivery of services.

 How we do it